 When asked about the project, Darabont expressed his passion to make the movie, and how a fairly reputable casting is crucial, even if the movie will not be the most-expensive project ever made:

 Fahrenheit is the thing I’m trying to get up next, which is casting-dependent, so it’s one of those.
 I’m out to somebody at the moment, fingers crossed, because, boy, do I want to make that movie.
 I’m not giving up.
 I’ll die in the traces before I don’t make that movie.

-Darabont then went on to take about his determination to get it finally moving while 88-year old author Ray Bradbury is still alive.
+Darabont then went on to talk about his determination to get it finally moving while 88-year old author Ray Bradbury is still alive.

 I promised myself that it would at least go into production while Ray Bradbury were still with us.
 It’s not like I think he’s going to leave tomorrow, but he’s not getting any younger.
 So I have an emotional commitment to wanting to get the wheels well and truly in motion while he’s still here to enjoy that.